poseidon-framework/poseidon-framework.github.io/dev_notes.md

 # Developer notes

-The Poseidon framework is a highly entangled system of integrated software solutions.
+The Poseidon framework is an entangled system of integrated software solutions.
 Changes in one part of the framework often have consequences for others.
 Especially changes to the most central component, the Poseidon standard, can have far-reaching ramifications.

 ```mermaid
 flowchart TD